Molly Shattuck: Sexual assault conviction

 In 2014, Shattuck developed a relationship with the friend and classmate of her oldest son Spencer.
 Spencer originally acted as his mother's liaison, texting his friend "Call my mom.
 She thinks you're hot."
-After exchanging sexual text messages and explicit photos, the relationship escalated into Shattuck checking the boy out of school for them to have sex in her car.
+After exchanging sexual text messages and explicit photos, the relationship escalated into Shattuck checking the 15-year-old boy out of school for them to have sex in her car.
 Eventually, the boy joined them on a family outing (sans husband Mayo) to a rented beach house on the Bethany Seashore.
 The overnight trip resulted in Shattuck performing oral sex on the boy.

 When the headmaster at the victim's school received information regarding the alleged sexual abuse, he immediately reported the allegations to authorities.
 After Shattuck pleaded guilty, Judge E. Scott Bradley sentenced her to serve 48 weekends in prison, register as a sex offender and undergo sexual disorder counseling, and pay for the victim's counseling, and $10,650 in restitution to the victim's family.